shawnoden/angular-lthw/ex1.md

 ## What You Should See

-You should see a text field asking for your name plus a heading 'Gudday'.
+You should see a text field asking for your name plus a heading 'Hello'.

 If you enter some characters into the text field then the heading should immediately update with the text you enter.

-## Terminology
+## What's Going On

 You'll see the program has `ng-app` and `ng-model` attributes.
 Anything starting with `ng-` in Angular is called a **directive**.

-## What's Going On

 The `ng-app` directive on the `<html>` tag designates the root element of an application and is usually placed on the `<html>` or `<body>` tag.